Law of Nature - The Manifesto

 Free use —including free commercial use (Creative Commons licenses apply) 1

-(The 5 hours for implementation experts)
+(6 hours for solution design experts)

 The Manifesto's Co-Creators